top of page

 • The method is not suitable for printing using water-based inks.

 • Watercolours, inks and Brusho are not always as lightfast as printmaking inks.
-Check with the individual manufacturers and their colours.
+Check with the individual manufacturers about their colours.

 • The paper may buckle if large areas are hand coloured.
 This can be overcome by stretching the paper.